KetanDhopeshwarkar/react-native-read-sms/README.md

-# react-native-read-sms

 # React native plugin for Read SMS
-	This plugin is used to read new received SMS.
+	This plugin is used to read any new upcoming SMS.
 	Supported and tested up to React Native V0.61.5

 ## Getting started